-Considerable efforts and ingenuity have been expended over the years to transfer the triple oxygen isotope composition of $CaCO_3$ or CO_2 to other molecules, bypassing isobaric interference issues.
+Considerable efforts and ingenuity and have been expended over the years to transfer the triple oxygen isotope composition of CO_2 to other molecules, bypassing isobaric interference issues.
 Over the same period, independent efforts to improve the metrological performance of infra-red absorption spectroscopy have also achieved remarkable progress.
-Today, we are probably within reach of a consensus regarding the quantitative relationships between triple oxygen isotopes in water, molecular oxygen, carbonates, and other minerals such as silicates (e.g., Sharp & Wostbrock [35]).
-Granted, $\Delta'^{17}O$ discrepancies across laboratories and analytical techniques are not solved yet, but they should be tractable if addressed openly and in a collaborative manner.
+Today, we are probably within reach of a consensus regarding the quantitative relationships between triple oxygen isotopes in water, molecular oxygen, carbonates, and other minerals such as silicates [33].
+Granted, $\Delta^{17}O$ discrepancies across laboratories and analytical techniques are not solved yet, but they should be tractable if addressed openly and in a collaborative manner.

-In this study, we present new observations constraining $\Delta'^{17}O$ values of international carbonate standards relative to each other and, with a constant offset dictated by the fractionation parameters governing water- CO_2 equilibration and phosphoric acid reactions, relative to VSMOW/SLAP.
+In this study, we present new observations constraining $\Delta^{17}O$ values of international carbonate standards relative to each other and, with a constant offset dictated by the fractionation parameters governing water- CO_2 equilibration and phosphoric acid reactions, relative to VSMOW2 and SLAP2.
 These new measurements stand out in two distinct ways.
 For one thing, they were made using a spectroscopic technique specifically designed to optimize metrological precision and linearity in several ways (near-infra-red spectral region, low pressure conditions simplifying absorption line profiles, use of CRDS over direct absorption methods).
-The results reported in the first part of this study demonstrate that we achieve an instrumental precision of 0.004 ‰ on Δ' 17O in under 10 minutes, and that instrumental nonlinearities (pressure effects; $\delta^{13}C$ effects, quadratic nonlinearities in $\Delta'^{17}O$) remain well below this threshold.
-Although working with CO_2 analytes presents its own set of challenges and limitations, one potentially overlooked advantage of analyzing carbonates and waters converted to or equilibrated with CO_2 is that when doing so, unknown analytes can then be bracketed in $\delta^{18}O$ and $\delta^{17}O$ by standards directly derived from VSMOW2 and SLAP2, which is not the case when analyzing total oxygen content.
+The results reported in the first half of this study demonstrate that we achieve an instrumental precision of 0.004 ‰ on $\Delta^{17}O$ in under 10 minutes, and that instrumental nonlinearities (pressure effects; $\delta^{13}C$ effects, quadratic nonlinearities in $\Delta^{17}O$) remain well below this threshold.
+Beyond these technical qualities, one potentially overlooked advantage of analyzing carbonates and waters converted to or equilibrated with CO_2 is that when doing so, unknown analytes are bracketed in $\delta^{18}O$ and $\delta^{17}O$ by standards derived from VSMOW2 and SLAP2, as shown in fig. 11, which is not the case when analyzing total oxygen content.
 We thus believe that the data presented here will contribute usefully to the ongoing debate on triple oxygen isotope metrology.

 Beyond oxygen-17 anomalies, future VCOF-CRDS developments will naturally focus on clumped-isotope measurements (Δ{638} , Δ{828}).
 Achieving the required sensitivity levels may prove challenging, but clumped-isotope measurements, being particularly sensitive to small instrumental non-linearities, would greatly benefit from the metrological qualities of VCOF-CRDS instruments.
-What's more, quasi-instantaneous switching from one diode to another potentially allows for measuring arbitrary combinations of δ^{13} C, δ^{18} O, $\Delta^{'17}$ O, Δ{638} , and Δ{828} on relatively small amounts of CO2 using a single, high-throughput instrument, opening up many new applications.
+What's more, quasi-instantaneous switching from one diode to another potentially allows for measuring arbitrary combinations of δ^{13} C, δ^{18} O, Δ^{17} O, Δ{638} , and Δ{828} on relatively small amounts of CO2 using a single, high-throughput instrument, opening up many new applications.